 Aarti has always been passionate about environmental sustainability.
 On top of running Plastic-Lite Singapore, Aarti runs her own business selling eco-friendly bags made of jute fibre to corporates and individuals.
 Aarti holds a Master’s degree in Biotechnology and previously worked at Temasek Life Sciences Laboratory Singapore as a Research Associate.

 Pek is a sustainability analyst trained in development economics.
-In his full-time job, he works on issues such as deforestation, climate change, sustainable supply chains, and sustainable finance.
+He created the PLSG website and led the Eateries Outreach team before moving to the UK for further studies, while continuing as a valuable advisor.
 He’s interested in ways to reduce waste in all parts of life.

 We’re always looking for passionate individuals to join us in our efforts to make Singapore plastic-lite.
 If you’re interested in volunteering with us, click here.